What to know about Kash Patel, Trump’s pick to lead the FBI

 He was part of a small group of supporters during Trump’s recent criminal trial in New York who accompanied him to the courthouse, where he told reporters that Trump was the victim of an “unconstitutional circus.”

-That close bond would break from the modern-day precedent of FBI directors looking to keep presidents at arm’s length.
+That close bond would depart from the modern-day precedent of FBI directors looking to keep presidents at arm’s length.

 Former FBI Director James Comey, who was fired by Trump in May 2017, memorably recoiled when Trump asked him during a private dinner to pledge his loyalty to him.
 And Wray, who had no personal connection to Trump when he was picked to replace Comey, broke with Trump on different hot-button issues and served as FBI director during investigations into Trump that ultimately led to his indictment.